jonlpersson/ed-latimore/site/_drafts/8-benefits-of-using-mastic-gum-and-mastic-gum-extracts.md

 categories:
   - longevity-health-and-performance
 description: >-
-  Mastic gum and products produced by the resin of the mastic tree have some fantastic health benefits.
+  Mastic gum and products made from the mastic tree resin have some fantastic health benefits.
 image: /assets/images/drafts/mastic-tree-dreamstime-xl-20532407.jpg
 ---
 Mastic gum is a gum made from the resin of a particular type of mastic tree.
 While these trees are located throughout the Mediterranean region, Chios Mastic Gum refers to mastic gum made with trees from the Greek island of Chios, located in the northern Aegean Sea.